 Diffuse Idiopathic Skeletal Hyperostosis

 DISH, sometimes called Forestier disease, often doesn’t cause symptoms and is usually found when you have an imaging test for another problem.
 Some people have pain and stiffness in their back that may get worse over time.
-Other, more serious problems can develop when bone spurs press on certain nerves in your neck or lower back or when DISH affects the posterior longitudinal ligament that runs up the outside of your spine.

 No one is quite sure what causes DISH.
 As with most diseases, it’s probably a combination of genetic, environmental, metabolic and possibly mechanical factors.
 You’re more likely to get DISH if you:

 - Have diabetes or another condition that raises your insulin levels, such as pre-diabetes or obesity.

 - Have taken the acne medication, isotretinoin (Amnesteem, Claravis and others).
 Isotretinoin is a synthetic derivative of vitamin A. It’s not clear if natural vitamin A from food or supplements might also be a factor.

 - Are a member of the Pima tribe.